Docs

 Profiling Test Execution Time

-For example, in a distributed setup, timing results taken on the test server would include the latencies between the test server, the grid hub, a grid node running the browser, and the web server running the application.
-In such a setup, you could also expect interference between multiple test nodes, which all might make requests to a shared application server and possibly also shared virtual machine resources.
+For example, in a distributed setup, timing results taken on the test server would include the latencies among the test server, the grid hub, a grid node running the browser, and the web server running the application.
+In such a setup, you could also expect interference among multiple test nodes, which all might make requests to a shared application server and possibly also shared virtual machine resources.

 Furthermore, in Vaadin applications there are two sides which need to be profiled: the server side, on which the application logic is executed; and the client side, where it’s rendered in the browser.
 Vaadin TestBench includes methods for measuring execution time both on the server side and the client side.